john-chapman/im3d/README.md

 - Check which version you currently have; `IM3D_VERSION` is defined at the top of [im3d.h](https://github.com/john-chapman/im3d/tree/master/im3d.h).
 - Examine the change log in the latest version of [im3d.cpp](https://github.com/john-chapman/im3d/tree/master/im3d.cpp) to see if there have been any API-breaking changes which require modifications on the application side.
-- Overwrite everything *except* `im3d_config.h` if you have made any changes to your copy.
+- Overwrite everything, but don't forget to merge changes into `im3d_config.h` if you have made any modifications to your copy.

 **Is Im3d thread safe?**

-Im3d provides no thread safety mechanism per se, however per-thread contexts are fully supported and can be used to achieve thread safety.
+Im3d provides no thread safety mechanism per se, however per-thread contexts are fully supported and can be used to make Im3d API calls from multiple threads.
+See [wiki/Multiple-Contexts](https://github.com/john-chapman/im3d/wiki/Multiple-Contexts) for more info.